ynniv/deposits/index.md

 ## 1. Introduction

-The Lightning Network has demonstrated the viability of off-chain Bitcoin transactions, achieving sub-second settlement times with minimal fees.
+{% newthought "The Lightning Network has demonstrated" %} the viability of off-chain Bitcoin transactions, achieving sub-second settlement times with minimal fees.
 However, adoption remains constrained by the complexity of channel management and the requirement for on-chain transactions to establish payment channels.
 Each new Lightning user must execute at least one on-chain transaction, creating a scalability bottleneck as Bitcoin's block space is limited.

-Critically, millions of potential Bitcoin users exist "below the UTXO line"—their total holdings are worth less than the on-chain fees required to establish self-custody.
+{% sidenote "utxo-line" "The 'UTXO line' represents the economic threshold where transaction fees exceed the practical value of creating a UTXO.
+When fees are $50, anyone with less than $500-1000 faces prohibitive costs." %}Critically, millions of potential Bitcoin users exist "below the UTXO line"—their total holdings are worth less than the on-chain fees required to establish self-custody.
 When transaction fees spike to $50 or more, users with $100 in savings face an impossible choice: pay 50% of their wealth in fees or remain on custodial services.
 This economic reality locks out the very populations that would benefit most from Bitcoin's financial inclusion.

-Additionally, Lightning's current architecture assumes users can maintain high availability for channel management and have reliable internet for gossip synchronization.
+{% marginnote "connectivity" "Lightning's always-online requirement excludes users in developing regions with intermittent internet access." %}Additionally, Lightning's current architecture assumes users can maintain high availability for channel management and have reliable internet for gossip synchronization.
 This excludes users in developing regions with intermittent connectivity and those who need simple, phone-based payment solutions.

 Existing solutions to this problem involve custodial services that sacrifice Bitcoin's core property of trustlessness.
 Users must trust operators to maintain reserves and process withdrawals honestly.
 Chaumian Ecash systems like Cashu provide privacy but require users to trust mints with custody of funds.